flamingm0e/App_Database/README.md

 Within `/server.js` edit the line that says `var db = monk('mongodb://192.168.254.25:27017/appsDB');` with the connection to your database

+A test database has been set up on mongolab for use with this application if you want to play around with it.

+`mongodb://appdb_user:ReallyStrongPassword@ds063240.mongolab.com:63240/appsdb`

 ##Run the Application
 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is: